What Is Closing Stock

 What Is Closing Stock in Balance Sheet?

-Closing stock in the balance sheet is the amount of unsold stock that reflects under the current asset side of the balance sheet.
-The unsold inventory of closing stock includes raw materials, ready-to-sell products, or products that are in process or in a semi-finished state.
-This is why closing stock is a current asset.
+Closing stock in the balance sheet is the amount of unsold stock that is reflected under the current asset side of the balance sheet.
+The unsold inventory of closing stock includes raw materials, ready-to-sell products, or products that are in process or a semi-finished state.
+All of these remaining items from closing stock become the current asset.

-These unsold inventories contain specific valuations that are determined by various methods depending on the business requirement and the nature of the product.
+When preparing a trial balance, one might wonder if the closing stock is debit or credit in trial balance; this depends on the inventory valuation at the end of the accounting period.
+These unsold inventories contain specific valuations that are determined by the above methods depending on the business requirement and the nature of the product.
 Closing stocks are further adjusted with new inventory for the upcoming period or year to the balance sheet.

 Read Also - Best Inventory Management Software for Small Business